jdickey/rack-service_api_versioning/README.md

 ### Ubiquitous Language

 This Gem was developed to support a larger project involving a collection of separately packaged, independent Component Services communicating via HTTP, with any data transfer objects encoded as JSON.
-As such, these middleware components use a subset of that project's [Ubiquitous Langauge](https://martinfowler.com/bliki/UbiquitousLanguage.html), which is documented in the file `UBIQUITOUS_LANGUAGE.md` in the project root.
+As such, these middleware components use a subset of that project's [Ubiquitous Langauge](https://martinfowler.com/bliki/UbiquitousLanguage.html), which is documented in the file [`UBIQUITOUS_LANGUAGE.md`](https://github.com/jdickey/rack-service_api_versioning/blob/master/UBIQUITOUS_LANGUAGE.md) in the `/doc` directory.

 These terms, when used in this or other documents, can be identified as probable Ubiquitous Language terms by their use of initial capital letters, as demonstrated *by* the usage of *Ubiquitous Language* itself.